"Remember, I am with you always to the end of the age" (Mt 28:20)

 The same is true when we pray, "Hallowed be thy name."
 God does not need to become holier, just as the sun does not need to become brighter.
 Rather, what needs cleansing is the window of our own hearts, so that God's holiness may shine through us.
 This also helps us understand why the opening petitions of the Lord's Prayer are all directed toward God: "Hallowed be thy name.
 Thy kingdom come.
 Thy will be done."
 None of these petitions asks God to change.
 Rather, they ask that God's eternal holiness, kingdom, and will become increasingly manifest in our lives and in our world.

-For my second point, we are now ready to dig deep into the Ignatian motto, AMDG—Ad Maiorem Dei Gloriam, "For the Greater Glory of God."
-I sometimes wonder whether we write those four letters too quickly, almost by habit, without pausing to consider that it is a dangerous motto.
-It walks a fine line between holiness and a "holier-than-thou" attitude.
 History reminds us that the very name Society of Jesus, chosen by St Ignatius and his first companions, was not without its critics.
-To many, choosing the name Society of Jesus and adopting AMDG gave their critics even more ammunition.
+To many, choosing the name Society of Jesus and adopting AMDG gave the critics even more ammunition.

 But every rose has its thorn.
 The thorn, in this case, was the criticism that continually challenged the Society to examine whether it was truly seeking God's glory or its own.
 Such criticism purifies one's motives and is a good reminder that any human work can never make God more glorious than He already is.
 St Ignatius understood this well.
 Out of humility, he referred to the Society as la mínima Compañía de Jesús—the Least Society of Jesus.
 AMDG needs such an antidote.
 It is no wonder, then, that St Ignatius continually calls his sons to contemplate the poor and humble Jesus, the strongest bulwark against self-importance and institutional pride.
+St Ignatius even begs God that he and his companions be placed with the poor, humble, and cross-laden Jesus, for it is there that we discover that our weaknesses cannot diminish God's glory, nor can our successes increase it.

 For our final point, I would like to quote the Spanish biographer and companion of St Ignatius, Pedro de Ribadeneira.
 He writes: